Goodman-lab/TwoBondChem/README.md

 https://figshare.com/articles/dataset/model_reaction_database/21066901?file=40272727).

-‘da_08012024_vCorr.csv’ contains 100 Diels-Alder reactions, where the atom-to-atom mapping errors have been picked out and corrected manually.5 Before the correction, reactions with index = 2, 30, 31, 49, 66, 70, 88 and 99 contain errors.
+**‘da_08012024_vCorr.csv’** contains 100 Diels-Alder reactions, where the atom-to-atom mapping errors have been picked out and corrected manually.5 Before the correction, reactions with index = 2, 30, 31, 49, 66, 70, 88 and 99 contain errors.

-Three out of 147 reactions in the first-year reaction dataset (‘first-year_data_all_27122023.csv’) had mapping errors, which were subsequently corrected manually.
+Three out of 147 reactions in the first-year reaction dataset (**‘first-year_data_all_27122023.csv’**) had mapping errors, which were subsequently corrected manually.
 Before the correction, reactions with index = 50, 74 and 124 contain errors.
 Reactions with a code greater than 77 belong to the testing data set.

 We filtered and processed the RGD1 and the Green datasets to ensure that the reactions are thermodynamically favourable (ie ΔHr < 0 kcal mol-1) with a low kinetic barrier (ie activation energy, EA < 40 kcal mol-1).
-This gives the ‘fav_RGD1_13012024_v2.csv’ and ‘green_04012024.csv’.
-To study the effect of varying the EA cut-off, we also filtered and processed the RGD1 and the Green datasets with an EA cut-off of 60 kcal mol and ΔHr < 0 kcal mol-1 – ‘rgd_ea60_c_23052024.csv’ and ‘green_ea60_c_23052024.csv’.
+This gives the **‘fav_RGD1_13012024_v2.csv’** and **‘green_04012024.csv’**.
+To study the effect of varying the EA cut-off, we also filtered and processed the RGD1 and the Green datasets with an EA cut-off of 60 kcal mol and ΔHr < 0 kcal mol-1 – **‘rgd_ea60_c_23052024.csv’** and **‘green_ea60_c_23052024.csv’**.

-data_processing/competitive_pathway_atom_mapping.py input and output example files: ‘exam_test.csv’ and ‘exam_test_28122023.csv’
+data_processing/competitive_pathway_atom_mapping.py input and output example files: **‘exam_test.csv’** and **‘exam_test_28122023.csv’**

 ## C. Scripts

-React_v2.py: code for using the random forest model
+**React_v2.py**: code for using the random forest model

-model_test_3.ipynb: Jupyter notebook on how to use the ‘React.py’ script
+**model_test_3.ipynb**: Jupyter notebook on how to use the ‘React.py’ script

 RF = Random Forest